 By now, you should be able to identify leaders in your industry, and have an idea of where to start.
 Let this motivate you!
 Yay!!
 Doesn’t it feel like there’s so much to do?
 You’ve still got to pay your bills and handle day-to-day life, but now, plenty of your energy is going towards defining and outlining your new business.

 If you’re not able to find the energy at this point, figure out where your imagination energy is actually going.
 We all have it, and it all goes somewhere.
-(And there's lots of places it can go).
+(And I believe that there's lots of places it can go).
 Imagination is going to power your entrepreneurial journey because it takes creative vision, and your business is a creative project.

 Step 6.
 Chillin’ with my big flame, now just maintain